picomy/manually-catch-data-for-atlas/Readme.md

 # Target

-This code snippet demostrate how to manually catch the metadata for the Apache Atlas and customized the Entity icon
+This code snippet demostrates how to manually catch the metadata for the Apache Atlas and customized the Entity icon.

 # Directory Structure